Moonripple Lake

 I don’t mind AI art in some games like this; I’m sure that makes me one of the few, but whatever.
 To each their own.

 What I do have a problem with is when things aren’t consistent.
-A lot of the character models have a kind of anime look to them, but then there’s some that don’t vibe with everyone else.
-Specifically one person in this video stands out from the rest, especially when he’s shown in a group image.
+A lot of the character models have a kind of anime look to them, then there are realistic looking scenes, and then there’s some characters that just don’t fit the same visual concept as someone else.

 I don’t know what happened.
 If they created his character model at a different time than the other characters, but yeah, he’s the odd one out.